AElfProject/AElf/docs/sdk/javascript/js-sdk.md

 # aelf-sdk.js - AELF JavaScript API

-For dApp developpers we have a javascript sdk, to help interaction with the JSON RPC exposed by the node.
-Of course, you need to run a an AELF node to use the sdk.
+For dApp developers we have a javascript sdk to help interaction with the node's web API.
+Of course, you need to run an AELF node to use the sdk.
 If you need more information you can check out the repo : [aelf-sdk.js](https://github.com/AElfProject/aelf-sdk.js)

 ## Basic usage

 ### Examples

-You can also see a full examples in `./examples`;
+You can also see full examples in `./examples`;

 1. Create a new instance of AElf, connect to an AELF chain node.